Htet-Ahkar/Htet-Ahkar/README.md

 ## Hello world 👋 I'm Htet Ahkar

-🚀 Frontend Developer | JavaScript Enthusiast | UI Craftsman
+🚀 Full Stack Developer | JavaScript Enthusiast | UI Craftsman

 > I’m a full-stack JavaScript developer from Myanmar, currently open to new opportunities.
 With over three years of experience in Angular and React-based projects, I enjoy building responsive, maintainable web apps with clean UI and solid code architecture.

+### 🌱 About Me

+- 🌍 Based in Thailand 🇹🇭 / Myanmar 🇲🇲
+- 🧠 Passionate about JavaScript, frontend architecture, and building modern user interfaces.
+- 💡 Enjoys solving UI/UX problems and learning new tools.
+- 🧪 Currently exploring SSR and API security in full-stack apps.

 ---